open/close all folders

-- Plenty of examples appear over the course of Doctor Who's extremely long run, the list of virtually unstoppable Physical Gods the Doctor has defeated and then never mentioned again including Sutekh, Fenric and The Beast.
+- Plenty of examples appear over the course of Doctor Who's extremely long run; the list of virtually unstoppable Physical Gods the Doctor has defeated and then never mentioned again including Sutekh, Fenric and The Beast.

 - Arthur Petrelli on Heroes.
 After gaining godlike powers, he's killed by Sylar, but not before convincing Nathan to go along with his plan

-- Surprisingly averted by Sylar himself, despite his Villain Sue status as the most powerful living superhuman, as the writers have wisely avoided giving him any outright Game Breaker powers like Matt's mind-control or Hiro's space-time manipulation.
-He mostly relies on telekinesis, regeneration, lightning blasts, and shapeshifting (with flight recently thrown in) which makes him tough, but not quite a walking automatic I Win button.
+- Surprisingly averted by Sylar himself, despite his Villain Sue status as the most powerful living superhuman, as the writers have wisely avoided giving him any outright Game-Breaker powers like Matt's mind-control or Hiro's space-time manipulation.
+He mostly relies on telekinesis, regeneration, lightning blasts, and shapeshifting (with flight later thrown in) which makes him tough, but not quite a walking automatic I Win button.
 Indeed while he's proven to be a very skilled fighter many of his powers are geared more towards Super Dickery rather than straight up combat, in keeping with his Wild Card status.

 - There is also a character in one episode who could produce black holes, and while he wasn't ridiculously overpowered, it's made clear that he could kill Sylar in an instant.
 Bennett tries to get him to do this, but he just sucks himself into a hole instead.

 - Averted with Peter Petrelli.
-By the third season, Peter (who could mimic and retain powers just by being near others) was the most powerful cast member, with a bunch of Game Breaker powers even Sylar didn't have.
+By the third season, Peter (who could mimic and retain powers just by being near others) was the most powerful cast member, with a bunch of Game-Breaker powers even Sylar didn't have.
 Then Arthur Petrelli showed up and took all those powers away, leaving Peter depowered for the remainder of Volume 3 and most of Volume 4.
 At the end of Volume 4, he took some of the Super Serum, and gained a much weaker version of his old ability - he could copy any one power through contact, but only one at a time.

 - Babylon 5: